cloudnepal/borb/PRIVACY_POLICY.md

 We use this data to ensure our services are top-quality.
 For instance, knowing which versions of `borb` are currently in use enables to decide which versions to continue to support.
-We may also decide to invest extra developer-time in supporting arabic scripts should we see a market this.
+Similarly, we may also decide to invest extra developer-time in supporting arabic scripts should we see a market in this.
 And then there is the big split of investing effort into the "reading PDF documents" versus "writing PDF documents" code.
 This is yet another example of where having user data helps.

 ### 2.1 Provide, maintain and improve our services